zenOSmosis/sync-object/README.md

 ## Note Before Using

 Documentation is still a work in progress and the API is subject to change.

+Currently does not handle arrays for property values; must use dictionary-type objects.

 ## License